-Table 2-18 • Flash Memory Block Pin Names
+Table 2-18 ● Flash Memory Block Pin Names

 Interface Name Width Direction Description ADDR[17:0] 18 In Byte offset into the FB.
-Byte based address.
+Byte-based address.
 AUXBLOCK 1 In When asserted, the page addressed is used to access the auxiliary block within that page.
 BUSY 1 Out When asserted, indicates that the FB is performing an operation.
-CLK 1 ln User interface clock.
+CLK 1 In User interface clock.
 All operations and status are synchronous to the rising edge of this clock.
-DATAWIDTH[1:0] 2 In Data width 00 = 1 byte in RD/WD[7:0] 01 = 2 bytes in RD/WD[15:0] 1x = 4 bytes in RD/WD[31:0] DISCARDPAGE 1 In When asserted, the contents of the Page Buffer are discarded so that a new page write can be started.
+DATAWIDTH[1:0] 2 In Data width 00 = 1 byte in RD/WD[7:0] 01 = 2 bytes in RD/WD[15:0] 1x = 4 bytes in RD/WD[31:0] DISCARDPAGE 1 ln When asserted, the contents of the Page Buffer are discarded so that a new page write can be started.
 ERASEPAGE 1 In When asserted, the contents of the Page Buffer are discarded so that a new page write can be started.
 LOCKREQUEST 1 In When asserted, indicates to the JTAG controller that the FPGA interface is accessing the FB.
 OVERWRITEPAGE 1 In When asserted, the page addressed is overwritten with the contents of the Page Buffer if the page is writable.
-OVERWRITEPROTEC T 1 In When asserted, all program operations will set the overwrite protect bit of the page being programmed.
+OVERWRITEPROTECT 1 In When asserted, all program operations will set the overwrite protect bit of the page being programmed.
 PAGESTATUS 1 In When asserted with REN, initiates a read page status operation.
 PAGELOSSPROTECT 1 In When asserted, a modified Page Buffer must be programmed or discarded before accessing a new page.
 PIPE 1 In Adds a pipeline stage to the output for operation above 50 MHz.
 PROGRAM 1 In When asserted, writes the contents of the Page Buffer into the FB page addressed.
-RD[31:0] 32 Out Read data; data will be valid from the first non-busy cycle (BUSY=0) after REN has been asserted.
+RD[31:0] 32 Out Read data; data will be valid from the first non-busy cycle (BUSY = 0) after REN has been asserted.
 READNEXT 1 In When asserted with REN, initiates a read-next operation.
 REN 1 In When asserted, initiates a read operation.
 RESET 1 In When asserted, resets the state of the FB (active low).
 SPAREPAGE 1 In When asserted, the sector addressed is used to access the spare page within that sector.
-STATUS[1:0] 2 Out Status of the last operation completed: 00: Successful completion 01: Read/Unprotect-Page: single error detected and corrected Write: operation addressed a write-protected page Erase-Page: protection violation Program: Page Buffer is unmodified UNPROTECTPAGE 1 In When asserted, the page addressed is copied into the Page Buffer and the Page Buffer is made writable.
-WD[31:0] 32 In Write data WEN 1 In When asserted, store WD in the page buffer.
+STATUS[1:0] 2 Out Status of the last operation completed: 00: Successful completion 01: Read-/Unprotect-Page: single error detected and corrected Write: operation addressed a write-protected page Erase-Page: protection violation Program: Page Buffer is unmodified Protection violation 10: Read-/Unprotect-Page: two or more errors detected 11: Write: attempt to write to another page before programming current page Erase-Page/Program: page write count has exceeded the 10-year retention threshold UNPROTECTPAGE 1 In When asserted, the page addressed is copied into the Page Buffer and the Page Buffer is made writable.
+WD[31:0] 32 In Write data WEN 1 In When asserted, stores WD in the page buffer.

-All Flash memory block input signals are active high, except for RESET.
+All flash memory block input signals are active high, except for RESET.